Kal Penn Wins ‘MasterChef,’ Donates Prize Money To Palestinian Refugees

 — Kal Penn (@kalpenn) January 3, 2017

 “UNRWA is unique in terms of its long-standing commitment to one group of refugees,” the site reads.
-“It has contributed to the welfare and human development of four generations of Palestine refugees, defined as “persons whose normal place of residence was Palestine during the period 1 June 1946 to 15 May 1948, and who lost both home and means of livelihood as a result of the 1948 conflict.”
+“It has contributed to the welfare and human development of four generations of Palestine refugees, defined as ‘persons whose normal place of residence was Palestine during the period 1 June 1946 to 15 May 1948, and who lost both home and means of livelihood as a result of the 1948 conflict.’
 The descendants of Palestine refugee males, including legally adopted children, are also eligible for registration.”

 According to the Huffington Post, 1,300 Palestinians, which includes over 600 children, have been displaced by the Israeli demolitions in 2016.
 Secretary of State John Kerry and U.N.
 Ambassador Samantha Power recently called upon the international community to help the refugees.

 “Secretary Kerry recently discussed in his speech that Gaza is home to one of the world’s densest concentrations of people enduring extreme hardships with few opportunities,” said Penn.

 “1.3 million people out of Gaza’s population of 2 million are in need of daily assistance – including food and shelter.”

 What do you think about Kal Penn’s donation?
 Leave your comments below.